M4ffff/ML_cancer_marker_analysis/README.md

 # ML Cancer Marker Analysis

 Project exploring how unsupervised machine learning techniques can be used to quantify the effectiveness of a hypothetical drug.
+The full instructions for the project are given in **Project Instructions.pdf**

 Furthermore, this project is an initial experimentation with interactive widgets.